ASURA-FDPS-ML: Star-by-star Galaxy Simulations Accelerated by Surrogate Modeling for Supernova Feedback: Methods

 \subsection{Simulation code}

 This study executes three types of runs: high-resolution simulations of SN feedback in isolated molecular clouds, a fiducial run of an isolated dwarf galaxy, and a run of the same galaxy enhanced using the surrogate model for SN feedback.
 The simulation data of isolated molecular clouds are used to train the surrogate model.
 The isolated SN simulations and the fiducial run of the galaxy are carried out with our $N$-body/density-independent smoothed particle hydrodynamics \citep[DISPH;][]{Saitoh+2013, Saitoh+2016} code, \textsc{ASURA-FDPS} \citep{Saitoh+2008,Iwasawa+2016, Hirashima+23a}.
 Hydrodynamic interactions are computed by the DISPH method \citep[][]{Saitoh+2013, Saitoh+2016}, which can properly handle the contact discontinuity.
 The gas properties are smoothed using the Wendland $C^4$ kernel \citep[][]{Dehnen+12}.
 The kernel size is determined to maintain the number of neighbor particles at $125\pm1$.
 We adopt the shared variable timesteps with the Courant-like hydrodynamical timestep \citep{Courant+1928} based on the signal velocity \citep[][]{Monaghan1997, Springel2005}.
 Following the leapfrog (Velocity Verlet) scheme, we adopt a second-order symplectic integrator in its Kick-Drift-Kick (KDK) configuration.
-As for the simulations of SN feedback with a high-mass resolution, the timestep of a SPH particle $i$ is determined as
+In the simulations of SN feedback with a high-mass resolution, the timestep of a SPH particle $i$ is determined as

-where $C_{\rm CFL}=0.3$, $h_i$ and $c_i$ are the SPH smoothing length and sound speed of a particle $i$, and
+where $C_{\rm CFL}=0.3$, $h_i$ and $c_i$ are the SPH smoothing length and sound speed of a particle $i$, and {\bf

-where ${\bm r}_{ij}$ and ${\bm v}_{ij}$ are the relative position and velocity between particles $i$ and $j$, respectively.
+} where ${\bm r}_{ij}$ and ${\bm v}_{ij}$ are the relative position and velocity between particles $i$ and $j$, respectively.

 Our new presenting framework \textsc{ASURA-FDPS-ML} consists of \textsc{ASURA-FDPS} and the surrogate modeling for SN feedback, which will be described in Sec. \ref{sec:framework}.
-As for dwarf galaxy simulations with surrogate modeling, timesteps are fixed to 2000 years by avoiding direct calculations of the initial state of SN feedback, which significantly requires smaller timesteps.
+In our dwarf galaxy simulations with surrogate modeling, we fix timesteps to 2000 years by avoiding direct calculations of the initial state of SN feedback, which significantly requires smaller timesteps.